Wyoming Whiskey Trip Reports

 road leading to the Climbers' Ranch.
 You'll see the very small pullout just

 after crossing the bridge over Cottonwood Creek.
 Maybe 4 parking spaces.
-The Burned Wagon Gulch trail takes you within 500 feet or so of the Lucas Homestead.
+The Burned Wagon Gulch trail takes you within 500 feet of the Lucas Homestead.
 It also takes you right next to the Geraldine Lucas Memorial Gravesite (you'll see a plaque atop a large boulder in an open field).
 She was the 2nd woman to climb the Grand Teton, and the first local woman to do so.

-We prefer the Burned Wagon Gulch trail during May & early June when snow covers the shaded portions of the summer trail from Lupine Meadows.
-The narrow trail is sometimes overgrown and you may get soaked if dew is on the vegetation.
+We prefer the Burned Wagon Gulch trail during May & early June when snow covers the shaded portions of the trail from Lupine Meadows.
+The trail is sometimes overgrown and you may get soaked if dew is on the vegetation.
 Perhaps there's a greater chance of ticks.

 The Park Service doesn't maintain the BWG trail very often but it's a good usable trail.
-It takes slightly more time to reach the first junction from the BWG trailhead than the Lupine Meadows trailhead.
+It takes slightly more time to reach the first junction from the BWG trailhead compared to the Lupine Meadows trailhead.
 There's always the possibility of some flooding near the mouth of the gulch as snow melts off (head north to circle around it).
 The trail starts along the north slope (south face) of the gulch and avoids the low lands down the center.

-We prefer the Burned Wagon Gulch trail during May & early June when snow covers the shaded portions of the summer trail from Lupine Meadows.
-The narrow trail is sometimes overgrown and you may get soaked if dew is on the vegetation.
+We prefer the Burned Wagon Gulch trail during May & early June when snow covers the shaded portions of the trail from Lupine Meadows.
+The trail is sometimes overgrown and you may get soaked if dew is on the vegetation.
 Perhaps there's a greater chance of ticks.

 The Park Service doesn't maintain the BWG trail very often but it's a good usable trail.
-It takes slightly more time to reach the first junction from the BWG trailhead than the Lupine Meadows trailhead.
+It takes slightly more time to reach the first junction from the BWG trailhead compared to the Lupine Meadows trailhead.
 There's always the possibility of some flooding near the mouth of the gulch as snow melts off (head north to circle around it).
 The trail starts along the north slope (south face) of the gulch and avoids the low lands down the center.

 Back to our standard trail....